Scoliosis Treatment: Chiropractic Management is an Effective Solution

 Scoliosis presents in the spine as an abnormal S-shaped curve (when viewed from behind).
 A normal spinal column is straight except for the normal lordotic and kyphotic curvatures when viewed laterally.
 If the curvature of the spine is directed towards the left, it is referred to as a levoscoliosis.
 Conversely, if the curvature is directed towards the right, it is referred to as a dextroscoliosis.

 Scoliosis is most commonly seen in the thoracic and lumbar spines and primarily affects adolescents with various different classifications which are explored below:

 - Congenital (caused by abnormalities at present at birth)

 - Idiopathic (sub-categories include infantile, juvenile, adolescent and adult)

 - Secondary (caused by deformities such as Spina Bifida, Cerebral Palsy or physical trauma)

 Scoliosis is usually first seen in children between the ages of 10 and 15.
 However, it can occur in younger children aged 3 to 10 years (juvenile scoliosis) and in babies (infantile scoliosis).
 Scoliosis can also occur in adults with no previous history, due to spinal degeneration and advancing age.
 This is called De Novo Scoliosis.

-There are various important warning signs and risk factors to look out for in your children.
-These warning signs will enable you to detect the early progression of Scoliosis, ensuring you get prompt management before the problem worsens.
+There are several critical warning signals and risk factors to watch out for in your children.
+These warning signs will help you spot the early stages of Scoliosis, allowing you to seek treatment before the condition progresses.